 Gold Coast climate

-When to fly to Gold Coast
+Best Time to Fly to Gold Coast

 High season is generally between October and March.
 Late November to early December is Schoolies time in Surfers Paradise.
 It's a fortnight of parties and general merriment for school leavers.
 Christmas until the third week in January is busy due to school holidays, as are the weeks on either side of Easter.
 The first three weeks of July are also very busy and Indy race week (the third week of October) is another time when accommodation and flight prices will be at their highest.